Updated in 2023

 - “Spearheaded” is a stronger intro word than “blogged”

-- The description of the work is specific and includes quantification of blog posts written
+- Specific description of the work done, including quantification of blog posts written

-- The results are quantified as well (properties sold and their worth in dollars)
+- Quantifies properties sold and their worth in dollars

-Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in marketing and tech.
 With these tips and guidance, our fellows have seen triple the number of responses to their job applications.

-If you want to work with our mentors 1-on-1 to optimize your resume, marketing portfolio, or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our advisors 1-on-1 to optimize your marketing resume or with any other aspect of the marketing job search, become a Pathrise fellow.

 Apply today.